 A fire can cause horrible and long-lasting damage to its victims.
-Fires spread fast and can cause burn injuries, scarring and even death.
+Fires spread fast and can cause burn injuries, scarring, and even death.
 It is important that both homeowners and employers learn fire safety at home and in the workplace.
-If you have been injured in a fire, you should contact a Maryland, Virginia, or Washington DC fire accident lawyer to assist you in determining your rights and recovering the necessary compensation to pay for your medical bills.
-Information provided by Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is intended to inform you of the dangers associated with fires and measures you can take to avoid burn injuries.
+If you have been injured in any fire accidents, you should contact a Washington DC fire accident lawyer to assist you in determining your rights and recovering the necessary compensation to pay for your medical bills.
+Information provided by Koonz, McKenney, Johnson & DePaolis L.L.P. is intended to inform you of the dangers associated with fires and measures you can take to avoid burn injuries.

 - Improper wiring

 - Upholstered furniture

 - Gas explosions

 More than half of all deaths in residential fires occur in homes that have no fire alarm.
 Installing a working fire alarm significantly increases the chances of surviving a fire in the home.

 Arson, smoking accidents, improper wiring, and defective appliances are the most common causes of office fires.
 Such accidents are often the fault of employees, when an employee fails to put out a smoldering cigarette or when too many cords are plugged into an outlet.
 To avoid office fires, employers have a responsibility to teach their employees proper fire safety procedures.